Graylog2/documentation/pages/streams.rst

 =============================================

 Stream rules support matching field values using regular expressions.
-Graylog2 uses the `Java Pattern class <http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html>`_ to execute regular expressions.
+Graylog uses the `Java Pattern class <http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html>`_ to execute regular expressions.

 For the individual elements of regular expression syntax, please refer to Oracle's documentation, however the syntax largely follows the familiar regular expression languages in widespread use today and will be familiar to most.